Brentford High Street Project logo - lines represent the High Street and Rivers Brent and Thames

 Top

 By 1861 the eldest daughter, Elizabeth, was not living with her family at their High Street address.
-A search of the census index shows she was visiting William Gray, a lodging house keeper at 3 Old Palace Terrace, The Green, Richmond.
-As her mother was born in Richmond was he an uncle or more distant relative?
-Or perhaps the relationship was through Harriet Gray his wife, who, at 59 was a contemporary of Elizabeth's mother.
+A search of the census index shows she was visiting William GRAY, a lodging house keeper at 3 Old Palace Terrace, The Green, Richmond.
+Was he an uncle or more distant relative?
+Or perhaps the relationship was through Harriet Gray his wife, who, at 59 was a contemporary of Elizabeth's parents.
 William Gray was 50 and born in St Peter's Kent, his wife in Guildford, Surrey.

 In 1871 the Christmas family is recorded in New Brentford, mother 'dealer in china and glass', two daughters unmarried at 35 and 34.
 Neither had an occupation recorded against their name.
 Later in the year their mother Elizabeth died, aged 77.